Articles > Marketing > How to become a marketing coordinator

 • Career websites — Professional career websites opens in new window provide job postings for specific fields, such as marketing or digital media.

-• Social media networks — Use your social networks to connect with professionals in the field and inquire about job openings.
+• Social media networks — Use social networks to connect with professionals in the field and inquire about job openings.

-• Professional associations — Join professional industry organizations, like the American Marketing Association, and attend their events for networking opportunities.
+• Professional associations — Join professional industry organizations, like the American Marketing Association opens in new window, and attend their events for networking opportunities.

 Venturing into a new career can be intimidating.
 That’s why it’s important to take the necessary steps to prepare for a given role; doing so can lessen job search and interview anxiety.